The Ezyfit toolbox for Matlab enables you to perform simple curve fitting of one-dimensional data using arbitrary (non linear) fitting functions.

-EzyFit needs Matlab 7.0 or higher.
-It has been tested under 7.0 to 7.14 (R2012a).
+Ezyfit works with MATLAB 7 (R2006a) or higher, on every operating system (successfully tested up to Matlab R2016b, under Windows 7, 8 and 10).
 The command-line functions (e.g. ezfit, showfit...) work equally well on all systems.
-However graphical operations (e.g. showslope, getslope...) may not be fully stable, especially on non-Windows systems.
+However some graphical operations may not be fully stable, especially on non-Windows systems.

 1. Download and unzip the EzyFit Toolbox in a directory somewhere in your system.
-For instance, in a Windows 7 installation, the directory Documents/MATLAB/toolbox/ezyfit may be a good location.
-Do NOT install the toolbox in the Matlab directory itself (Program Files/Matlab directory in Windows).
+For instance, in a Windows installation, the directory Documents/MATLAB/ezyfit may be a good location.
+Do NOT install the toolbox directly in the directory of the Matlab application (Program Files/Matlab directory in Windows).
 If you upgrade from an older version, first empty the previous directory.

 First step: curve fitting from the EzyFit menu

 First plot some sample data by typing plotsample.
 In the EzyFit menu of the figure window (see figure below), select Show Fit and choose an appropriate fitting function to fit the sample data.
 You may use the ``Data Brushing'' tool (available since Matlab 7.6 only) to fit only part of your data.

 Choose Undo Fit if you want to remove the fit.

 If multiple curves are present in the figure, first select the one you want to fit, and then choose Show Fit.